habiburrmn/Animated-Countdown-Page/README.md

 The countdown is set to target January 01, 2027, at 12:00 AM.
 You can update the target date in the JavaScript code inside the <script> tag:
 `const targetDate = new Date("2027-01-01T00:00:00").getTime();`

+## Contact
+If you have any questions or feedback, feel free to reach out via the contact form on the website or directly via email: habibur@hrtechcity.com.

 ## 🖼️ Screenshots
 ![Desktop View](Screenshot.png)